How to Prepare for a Recorded Statement or Examination Under Oath

 An insurer that refuses a reasonable accommodation for a willing, cooperating policyholder — particularly one with documented health or language challenges — may be creating a record that an attorney could later use to the policyholder's advantage.
 Consult with an attorney about your specific situation.

 A recorded statement is an informal process — it is not a deposition or an examination under oath.
-With an EUO, the insurer's attorney is present, you typically need your own attorney on the record, and everyone knows the lawyers are in the room.
+With an EUO, the insurer's attorney is present, the insured typically has counsel on the record, and everyone in the room knows the lawyers are involved.
 A recorded statement is different.
 It is usually a phone call between the adjuster and the insured.

 Strategy 3: Unrecorded Interview